Insight | Japanese Netsuke

 Prices

-Netsuke prices range dramatically from several pounds to tens of thousands and this can vary on multiple factors for example Netsuke production continues today with reproductions costing very little and they can be found in souvenir shops, tourists locations and museums.
+Netsuke prices range dramatically from several pounds to tens of thousands, which can vary on multiple factors.
+For example, Netsuke production continues today with reproductions costing very little, and they can be found in souvenir shops, tourist locations and museums.
 For the higher quality pieces, they can be found from reputable dealers and auction houses around the world however, it is crucial to have a good understanding of objects before you buy them.
-They were often reproduced with fake signatures and vary heavily on quality.
-Below we have included some images of high selling pieces so you can gain an understanding of market values at the top of the market.
-Whilst it is impossible to give a price guideline if particular pieces have particular provenance or they are rare it is key to gain an understanding of particular subjects and makers.
-Generally, the more common and affordable pieces range from £500 to £3000 the value jumps when you find rare subjects or makers.
-Whilst age can be a contributing factor it doesn’t necessarily impact the price always.
+They were often reproduced with fake signatures and varied heavily in quality.
+Below, we have included some images of high-selling pieces so you can understand market values at the top of the market.
+Whilst it is impossible to give a price guideline if particular pieces have particular provenance or are rare, it is key to gain an understanding of particular subjects and makers.
+Generally, the more common and affordable pieces range from £500 to £3000, and the value jumps when you find rare subjects or makers.
+Whilst age can be a contributing factor, it doesn’t necessarily always impact the price.
 Finding a balance between all these contributing factors will bag you a decent Netsuke worthy of any collection.

 An ivory netsuke of a shaggy dog and pup signed Gechu